ZeroSync/ZeroSync/docs/roadmap.md

 - Crypto
 	- ECDSA, Schnorr
 	- SHA256, HASH256, SHA1, RIPEMD160, HASH160, ...
 - Chain verifier
 	- Software to download and prove a chainstate directory for a Bitcoin Core full node
 	- Demo the chainstate proof in a simple website

+After this milestone we can sync a pruned full node by downloading the utxo set.
+Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
+We just have to write the UTXO set into Core's chainstate directory after verifying it.

-## Long-Term Vision: *"zerosync and scan the chain efficiently"*
+## Long-term Vision: *"zerosync and scan the chain efficiently"*

 - *Block filters* for zk-clients to quickly check if a block is relevant to them
 - *Compact blocks* for zk-clients to download only the parts of the block that is relevant to them